djwesty/poker-chips-helper/docs/features.md

 # Features
 Contained here are a list of desired features for the application

-## Minimum Viable Product

-#### The calculator
-The primary feature of this app is a calculator with various Inputs and Outputs.
-These can be defined as sub-features
-#### Inputs
+#### Inputs:
+Number of Players Picker:
-- The ability to easily pick the number of players of the poker game in a range (2 to 8)
+Ability to select the number of players in the poker game (Range: 2 to 8).

+Buy-in Amount Picker:
-- The ability to easily pick the buy-in amount of the game
+Ability to select the buy-in amount for the game.

-##### Chip colors and counts
+Chip Colors and Counts Picker:
-The ability to pick the chip colors and counts are a dynamically present inter-dependent features
+Ability to select and define chip colors and their corresponding counts.
+##### Sub-Features:

-- The ability to pick the number of chip colors in a range (1 to 5)
+Ability to pick the number of chip colors (Range: 1 to 5).
-- A dynamically ranged input should be shown for each chip color.
-When "1" is chosen, just white will be shown, and when "5" is chosen, then white, red, green, blue and black will be shown.
-The intuitive in-between states will appy.
-When selecting one of these colors, the ability to set the number of chips will present.
+Dynamically display inputs for each chip color based on the selected number (1-5 colors).
+For each selected color, an input for the number of chips can be specified.
-#### Outputs
+#### Outputs:
+Chip Distribution:
-- The number of each chip to issue to each player will be shown
+Display the number of each chip color to issue to each player.

+Chip Value Display:
-- The value of each color of each chip will be shown.
+Display the value of each chip color.

-#### Persistance
+#### Persistence:
+State Persistence:
-- When the app is closed and then opened again, the calculator will present with the same state/values as when it was closed
+When the app is closed and reopened, retain the state (values) from the previous session.

+Preset Storage:
-- The user will have an ability to easily save and load 3 pre-set calculator values
+Ability to save and load up to 3 preset calculator values.

-#### Image recognition
+#### Image Recognition:
+Chip Recognition Feature:
-- The ability to enter the chip color and counts will be made easier with an image recognition feature which attempts to automatically fill this data by prompting for a photo of the poker chips.
+Image recognition feature to automatically fill chip color and count fields by prompting the user to take a photo of the poker chips.

-## Strech
-- The user will be able to change the currency icon from **$** to some other common icons including €, £ and others
+#### Stretch Goals:
+Currency Selector:
+Ability to change the currency symbol (e.g., $, €, £, etc.).

+Language Selector:
-- The user will be able to change the application language from English to one or two other commonly desired languages
+Ability to change the application language (English and other commonly desired languages).